ASD-Blueprint/desktop.gov.au/blueprint/overview.md

 * multiple active directories
 * significant investment in on-premises infrastructure with serviceable life.

-A hybrid implementation can use Microsoft System Center Configuration Manager (SCCM) or Intune for client management, depending on the agency's cloud maturity.
+A hybrid implementation can use Microsoft Endpoint Configuration Manager (MECM) or Microsoft Endpoint Manager - Intune (Intune) for client management, depending on the agency's cloud maturity.

-Blueprint aretfacts provide guidance on integration between SCCM and Intune for hybrid deployments.
-Agencies with existing infrastructure can migrate device management from SCCM to Intune with no impact to the agency's existing cyber security posture.
+Blueprint aretfacts provide guidance on integration between MECM and Intune for hybrid deployments.
+Agencies with existing infrastructure can migrate device management from MECM to Intune with no impact to the agency's existing cyber security posture.

 ### Agency classification